emdgroup-liquid/liquid/CONTRIBUTING.md

 #### Before submitting an enhancement suggestion

 * Most importantly, check if you're using **the latest version of Liquid**.
-* **Perform a search in the [enhancement backlog](https://github.com/emdgroup-liquid/liquid/issues?utf8=✓&q=label%3Aneeds-votes+sort%3Areactions-%2B1-desc+)** to see if a similar enhancement has already been suggested.
-If it has and the issue is still open or if it's closed and has the **votes needed** label, upvote the suggested enhancement or add a comment, if you think it contains relevant information which will help drive it forward, instead of opening a new one.
+* **Perform a search in the [enhancement backlog](https://github.com/emdgroup-liquid/liquid/issues?q=is%3Aissue+label%3A"needed%3A+votes"+sort%3Areactions-%2B1-desc+)** to see if a similar enhancement has already been suggested.
+If it has and the issue is still open or if it's closed and has the **needed: votes** label, upvote the suggested enhancement or add a comment, if you think it contains relevant information which will help drive it forward, instead of opening a new one.
 If you prefer to discuss with others before, you can start a discussion on [GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).

 #### How do I vote on an existing enhancement suggestion?

 Click on the reaction icon in the upper right corner of the enhancement suggestion.
 Pick the 👍 or the 👎 reaction.
-The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue label:needs-votes sort:reactions-+1-desc ` as the issue search query).
+The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue label:"needed: votes" sort:reactions-+1-desc` as the issue search query).

 #### How do I submit a (good) enhancement suggestion?